 - Tumor removal and facial reconstructive surgery

-Appointments are available Monday through Saturday, with morning, afternoon, and evening appointments times.
+Appointments are available at all three VSEC locations with Saturday hours available.
 Emergency consultations are available throughout the day, evenings, and weekends.
-The initial appointment lasts approximately 30 minutes.
+The initial appointment lasts approximately 40 minutes.
 Please bring your pet’s current medications, medical records and testing results to the initial appointment.
-Water should be withheld after 8 AM on the same day as the examination unless your pet is diabetic.

 The initial ophthalmic examination will include measurement of tear production, intraocular pressure, staining for corneal ulcers, slit lamp examination, and indirect ophthalmoscopy (examination of the retina).
 It is often possible to have advanced diagnostic procedures performed during the initial exam or the following day.